Cheney Biomedical Accelerator

 More Information

-Construction work includes the partial internal refurbishment of levels five and six in the building – next to the Astbury Biostructure Laboratory – to create a suite of bioimaging laboratories.
+Construction work included the partial internal refurbishment of levels five and six in the building – next to the Astbury Biostructure Laboratory – to create a suite of bioimaging laboratories.

-Externally, there will be a new entrance for the Cheney laboratories to support a wider vision to create a central courtyard within the area.
+Externally, there is a new entrance for the Cheney laboratories to support a wider vision to create a central courtyard within the area.
 This also provides a visual signpost for the laboratories and reduces heat loss from the building.

-Internally, one of the original TV recording studios will be converted into a suite of six laboratories.
-Mechanical equipment will be removed to enable a new mezzanine level to be introduced, and a new plant room and collaboration space will be created.
+Internally, one of the original TV recording studios has been converted into a suite of six laboratories.
+Mechanical equipment has been removed to enable a new mezzanine level to be introduced alongside a new plant room and collaboration space.

 Latest projects